grafana/writers-toolkit/docs/sources/style-guide/capitalization-punctuation/index.md

 ### Kubernetes objects

-Capitalize Kubernetes objects such as Job, Pod, and StatefulSet when it is clear you are specifically talking about them and not generic jobs and pods.
+When referring to Kubernetes objects, such as Jobs, Pods, and StatefulSets, capitalizing them makes it clear that you are not talking about generic jobs and pods.

-Introduce the object as "Kubernetes XX" on the first usage, then just the object in subsequent uses.
+In the first use, introduce the object as "Kubernetes XX", then use it alone in subsequent uses.

 **Examples:**